 4. Boosts Skin Health

 Turmeric benefits include anti-inflammatory and antioxidant properties that have proven effective in treating multiple skin conditions.
-Turmeric benefits for skin include increasing “glow and luster” of the skin, speeding up wound healing, calming the pores to decrease acne and acne scarring, and controlling psoriasis flares.
-One uncontrolled pilot study involving 814 participants even suggests that turmeric paste could cure 97 percent of scabies cases within three to 15 days.
+Benefits for skin include increasing “glow and luster” of the skin, speeding up wound healing, calming the pores to decrease acne and acne scarring, and controlling psoriasis flares.

 5. May Outperform Common Arthritis Drug